Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 3. Fainter color hues in the distance because of atmospheric scattering of light (blue sky, particles in air).

-Let’s further explore some of the ways in which you can create the illusion of depth…
+Let’s further explore some of how you can create the illusion of depth…

 Overlapping of Shapes & Objects

-Shapes and objects that are overlapped by other objects appear more distant from the viewer.
+Shapes and objects that are overlapped by other objects appear more distant from the viewer and help creating depth in a composition.

 In the above image, the overlapped shapes appear more distant.